 Hraunfossar waterfalls is a synonym for many spring water waterfalls running from Hallmundarhraun lava in the west of Iceland.
-Combined they form one of Iceland’s most picturesque waterfalls.
+Combined they form one of Iceland’s most picturesque features.

-Hraunfossar are less than a 2 hour drive from Reykjavík, first you head north on road no. 1 but turn right onto road no. 50 just before you reach Borgarnes.
-Road no. 50 then turns into road no. 518 and that takes you all the way to these waterfalls.
+Hraunfossar is less than a 2-hour drive from Reykjavík; first you head north on Route 1 but turn right onto Route 50 just before you reach Borgarnes.
+Route 50 then turns into Route 518 and that takes you all the way to these waterfalls.

 Explore Hraunfossar waterfalls on this 5 Day Self Drive Tour | Wonders of West Iceland.

 The waterfall is one of seven in a row of waterfalls.
 It's situated in the Westfjords of Iceland, the most remote area of the country.
 You can join this tour of Dynjandi from Ísafjörður - or rent a car and drive there yourself from Reykjavík.
-(It's about a 6 hour drive, so you won't do it in a daytour!)
+(It's about a 6-hour drive, so you won't do it in a day!)

 Svartifoss waterfall is situated in Skaftafell, within the Vatnajökull National Park.
 The columnar basalt that surrounds it are some of the most picturesque columns you can find in Iceland, with the waterfall cascading right in the middle.

-And these are just the tip of the iceberg – you can find countless other waterfalls all over Iceland.
+These waterfalls are just the tip of the iceberg – you can find countless others all over Iceland.
 It’s hard to pick out a favourite waterfall, but each Icelander has one.

 Here is a map of Iceland that shows you where the most popular, the most impressive, the tallest and the most picturesque waterfalls can be found in the country.
 But note, this is not an exhaustive list as there are countless other ones!